realJema/bonas/documentation/Api routes - Bonas.md

 # API routes

 Yes, to interact with a MySQL database for your classified listing website, you'll need an API to handle data retrieval, updates, and other operations.
-Here’s a basic outline of how you can structure the API for the Bonas project:
+Here’s a basic outline of how you can structure the API for the Obilli project:

-### API Structure for Bonas**
+### API Structure for Obilli**

 #### 1. **Authentication and User Management**